rothgar/netdata-wiki/Home.md

 ## Support

-Please use the github issues section.
+If you need help, please use the github issues section.

+---

 # FAQ